 Minecraft has become a global phenomenon because kids love playing it, and parents and educators praise the way it fuels creativity and learning.
 But we’ve held off on introducing it to our household because we’re concerned about the compulsive behaviour and conflict it seems to prompt in many families.

 After a lot of conversation and consideration, we’re finally ready to let our kids use Minecraft.
-But first, we asked them them five questions about how we’d keep Minecraft obsession in check…and then developed a family policy based on their input, our experience with other games and what we read about Minecraft online.
+But first, we asked them them five questions about how we’d keep Minecraft obsession in check…and then developed a family policy based on their input.
 Here’s the policy that both our kids had to sign onto before getting Minecraft accounts.